ewfreesRes/Regression-Modeling-with-Actuarial-and-Financial-Applications/chapter4.md

 As part of the code set-up, we have *n* = 100 observations generated of the outcome *y* and 50 explanatory variables, `xvar1` through `xvar50`.
 A few steps show that collections of explanatory variables are not statistically significant.
 However, with the [stepwise()](https://www.rdocumentation.org/packages/Rcmdr/versions/2.0-4/topics/stepwise) command, you will find some statistically significant relationships.
 This is because the `stepwise` procedure is repeatedly using *t*-tests - hypothesis testing procedures that are design to falsely detect a relationship $\alpha$ fraction of the time (typically 5\%).
 For example, if you run a *t*-test 50 times (for each explanatory variable), you can expect to get two or three "statistically significant" explanatory variables even for unrelated variables (because $50 \times 0.05 = 2.5$).

 `@instructions`
-- Fit a basic linear regression model and multiple linear regression model with the first ten explanatory variables.
+- Fit a basic linear regression model and MLR model with the first ten explanatory variables.
 Compare the models via an *F* test.
 - Fit a multiple linear regression model with all fifty explanatory variables.
 Compare this model to the one with ten variables via an *F* test.
 - Use the `stepwise` function to find the best model starting with the fitted model containing all fifty explanatory variables.
 - Fit the model identified by the stepwise regression algorithm and summarize the fit.

+`@hint`

 `@pre_exercise_code`